Medical Journal Digest: The Complete Guide for Busy Clinicians

 Unlike a journal subscription, which gives you access to full-text papers, a digest does the filtering and distillation work.
 Each summary typically covers the study question, methodology, key findings, and what it means for clinical practice, all condensed into a few hundred words.

 The best digests go further.
 They add clinical commentary, placing findings in the context of existing guidelines and real-world practice.
 They flag when a paper challenges current thinking or when a new treatment shows genuine promise.
-And increasingly, they link directly to CPD accreditation, meaning you earn professional development credit simply by reading.
+And increasingly, they make it easy to log your reading as CPD, so the professional development credit follows the reading you already do.

 How a Journal Digest Differs from Other Medical Information Sources